Serena Williams Cuts Interview Short While in Tears After Losing to Naomi Osaka in Australian Open - E! Online

 Earlier in the question-and-answer session, Serena had been in good spirits while responding to a reporter who asked about the end of the match.
 After her loss, the tennis great left the court to a standing ovation and placed her hand over heart.

 "The Aussie crowd is so amazing, so it was nice to see," Serena said.
 When the reporter asked in a follow-up question whether this could be perceived as a goodbye to the crowd, the tennis player replied, "I don't know.
 If I ever say farewell, I wouldn't tell anyone."
-The tennis star then chuckled.
+The athlete then chuckled.

 Shortly after the press conference, Serena took to Instagram to share a photo of her arms outstretched, along with a message thanking fans for their continued support, despite the undesired result.